Alex Corbisiero: Sabbatical and retirement

 Corbisero experienced a succession of injuries in 2013-15, particularly of a knee.
 In December 2015 (at age 27) Corbisiero announced he would taking a year out from Rugby, saying he was 'mentally drained', but that he envisaged returning to play.

 In early 2018, while guest hosting on the Rugby Pod podcast, Corbisiero acknowledged it was unlikely he would be returning to professional rugby.
 This decision was affected by the attractiveness of continuing his media work with NBC, and his concern about possible injury damage from an extended playing career.

 Media career and other interests

 Corbisiero was an analyst for NBC Sports coverage of the Aviva Premiership along with Leigh Diffey.

 Corbisiero also has interests in a student placement agency and in rugby coaching.

 Coaching career

-On October 27, 2020, Corbisiero was appointed Scrum Coach for the Los Angeles Giltinis for the 2021 Major League Rugby season.
+On 27 October 2020, Corbisiero was appointed Scrum Coach for the Los Angeles Giltinis for the 2021 Major League Rugby season.

 Health issues

 Corbisero was diagnosed with testicular cancer in November 2019 and is receiving further treatment after the cancer spread to his lymph nodes.

+As of October 2022, Corbisiero announced on his Instagram profile that he had been cancer free for 2 years.